-Personally, and I'm not bragging, I have so many new places to metal detect that I’ll have enough time to get to them.
+Personally, I have so many new places to metal detect that I’ll never have enough time to get to them.
 My research of new metal detecting sites is an ongoing pursuit.
 I have a large database of places to detect, and I am always adding more.

-I’ve said this many times before, and I’ll repeat myself again, the key to locating metal detecting sites is research.
+The key to locating metal detecting sites is research.
 You have to spend the time doing the research.
-The problem with that is most people are lazy.
+The problem with that is, most people are lazy.

 Ask yourself this question.

 Hey, I'm no different.
 I’ve put off metal detecting research many times.
 However, and fortunately, I can afford to do that.
 Its because I have a bank full of (not money) metal detecting sites waiting for me to get to.

 So how do I find all of these places to detect?